 The office’s work seeks to engage civilization vis-à-vis cities—and related, playful, imaginaries—to re-image and reframe disciplinary attitudes of urban systems and flows at the intersection of architecture, landscape architecture and urban design.
 Additionally interested in an intellectual project where designing metropoli from mythology or engendering cities from sediment proffers rich speculative realities for a metamodern world, PROXIIMA—taken from the Spanish word for “next” or “forward”—looks to the future with optimism.

 PROXIIMA is based in Las Vegas, NV.

-Alberto de Salvatierra is Founder and Principal of PROXIIMA and a tenure-track Assistant Professor at the UNLV School of Architecture—where he co-founded and co-coordinates at-LAS, a new interdisciplinary laboratory.
+Alberto de Salvatierra is Founder and Principal of PROXIIMA and a tenure-track Assistant Professor at the UNLV School of Architecture—where he founded and coordinates the interdisciplinary Global Studio Program, SoA’s first international design studio program; he also co-founded and co-coordinates at-LAS, a new interdisciplinary laboratory.